Princess Therese of Bavaria: Life

 Therese descended from the House of Wittelsbach, one of Europe's most powerful royal families which had ruled Bavaria for 738 years.
 However, by the time she was born, the Bavarian crown's political power had been reduced and the 19th Century Wittelsbach kings were mostly remembered for their cultural patronage and the architectural legacy.
-She was born Princess Therese Charlotte Marianne Augusta of Bavaria in Munich and was the only daughter of the Prince Regent Luitpold of Bavaria and his wife, Augusta of Austria, the granddaughter of Ferdinand III of Tuscany.
+She was born Princess Therese Charlotte Marianne Augusta of Bavaria in Munich and was the only daughter of the Prince Regent Luitpold of Bavaria and his wife, Augusta of Austria, the daughter of Leopold II, Grand Duke of Tuscany.
 Through her mother she was also related to Empress Maria Theresa.

 As a child, she was instructed at home alongside her two brothers, Arnulf and Ludwig (later King Ludwig III, the last Bavarian king).
 She was particularly close to Arnulf, with whom she shared a keen interest in geography.
 Theresa showed an extraordinary ability for languages, as well as a keen interest in plants.
 She would eventually become fluent in 12 languages, both spoken and written.
 She was tutored in modern Greek and Russian together with Arnulf.
 Although she did attend some public courses for ladies, most of her education was provided by private tutors.
 While she had some enthusiasm for mathematics, her interest for natural sciences and foreign lands was significant.
 She also engaged in physical activities, such as swimming, bicycling and mountain walking.

 In 1864, when Therese was 13, her mother died of tuberculosis.
 As the only female member of her immediate family, Therese took over the management of the household with the help of her aunt.
 That same year, her cousin, 18-year-old Ludwig became Ludwig II of Bavaria.